 What Is the General Range?

-Now that you know what impacts the final settlement amount, you can use this to decide where you might fall on a spectrum from a few thousand dollars to more than a hundred million dollars.
+Now that you know what impacts the rear end car accident settlement amount, you can use this to decide where you might fall on a spectrum from a few thousand dollars to more than a hundred million dollars.
 Many cases settle for less than $10,000.
 Generally, if a case is worth only a few hundred dollars, it’s not worth going to court.

 One of the highest rear-end collision settlements was a $150 million verdict levied at Chrysler.
 It occurred after a 2012 Grand Jeep Cherokee burst into flames when a pickup truck struck it from behind.
 A young boy died in the fire.
 The court found that Chrysler’s faulty design and manufacturing should shoulder 99% of the blame, while the driver received only 1% of the blame.